The Atmospheric Advantage: Using Forensic Meteorology to Strengthen Your Legal Strategy

 Case Study 2: Rainfall Intensity Defense

 A forensic meteorologist can flip a seemingly straightforward hydroplaning case using meteorological evidence.
-They can analyze Doppler radar scans minute-by-minute, proving a freak cloudburst had dumped over 3 inches of rain within 20 minutes just before impact—rainfall so intense that even properly maintained tires couldn’t maintain traction below highway speeds.
-The driver wasn’t negligent; they’d encountered extraordinary conditions transforming familiar roads into something more akin to a shallow river.
+They can analyze Doppler radar scans minute by minute, proving a freak cloudburst had dumped over 3 inches of rain within 20 minutes just before impact – rainfall so intense that even properly maintained tires couldn’t maintain traction below highway speeds.
+The driver wasn’t negligent; they had encountered extraordinary conditions that transformed familiar roads into something more akin to a shallow river.

 Case Study 3: The Contradictory Witness

 When the key witness testified about “heavy snow hampering visibility” during a disputed crash, something seemed off to the defense team.
-Their meteorologist dug through multiple weather data streams—airport observations, traffic cameras, even satellite imagery—proving conclusively that snowfall had stopped half an hour before impact, with skies actually clearing at the time of collision.
-The witness’s credibility crumbled, with it, the plaintiff’s case.
+Their meteorologist dug through multiple weather data streams – airport observations, traffic cameras, even satellite imagery – proving conclusively that snowfall had stopped half an hour before impact, with skies actually clearing at the time of the collision.
+The witness’s credibility crumbled, and with it, the plaintiff’s case.

 How Attorneys Use Forensic Meteorology